FujitsuNetworkCommunications/meta-fss2-linux/individual_contribution_license.md

 Thank you for your interest in the meta-fss2, software created by Fujitsu Network Communications, Inc.  In order to clarify the intellectual property license granted with Contributions from any person or entity, FNC must have an Agreement on file that has been signed by each Contributor, indicating agreement to the license terms below.
 This license is for your protection as a Contributor as well as the protection of FNC; it does not change your rights to use your own Contributions for any other purpose.

-If you have not already done so, please complete and sign, then scan and email a pdf file of this Agreement to <contact_email_id> Please read this document carefully before signing and keep a copy for your records.
+If you have not already done so, please complete and sign, then scan and email a pdf file of this Agreement to karan.marjara@us.fujitsu.com Please read this document carefully before signing and keep a copy for your records.

   Full name: ______________________________________________________